ande3577/stm32f0-discovery-gnuarm-template/README.md

 #STM32F0-Discovery GNUARM Application Template
 This package is for use when compiling programs for STM32F05xx ARM microcontrollers using arm-none-eabi-gcc (I'm using the [Code Sourcery G++:Lite Edition](http://www.mentor.com/embedded-software/sourcery-tools/sourcery-codebench/editions/lite-edition/) toolchain).
-The Makefile in the main directory will call the Make file in the Libraries directory, thereby automatically building the STM peripheral library.
-However, running 'make clean' will not affect the peripherals library (the same command can be run from the Libraries directory to do this).

 This template will serve as a quick-start for those who do not wish to use an IDE, but rather develop in a text editor of choice and build from the command line.
 It is based on [STM32F0-Discovery Application Template](https://github.com/szczys/stm32f0-discovery-basic-template) by Mike Szczys, which is in turn based on [an example template for the F4 Discovery board](http://jeremyherbert.net/get/stm32f4_getting_started) put together by Jeremy Herbert.